viniciosanacleto/Porto/README.md

 - Controllers CAN be called by Routes Endpoints only.
 - Every Container UI folder (Web, API, CLI) will have its own Controllers.

+You may wonder why we need the Controller! when we can directly call the Action from the Route.
+The Controller layer helps making the Action reusable in multiple UI's (Web & API), since it doesn't build a response, and that reducses the amount of code duplication accross different UI's.

+Here's an example below:

+- UI (Web): Route `W-R1` -> Controller `W-C1` -> Action `A1`.
+- UI (API): Route `A-R1` -> Controller `A-C1` -> Action `A1`.

+As you can see in the example above the Action `A1` was used by both routes `W-R1` and `A-R1`, with the help of the Controllers layer that lives in each UI.

 <a id="Requests"></a>
 ## Requests